Anti-spam and anti-malware protection in Exchange Online Protection

 EOP uses proprietary anti-spam technology to help achieve high accuracy rates.
 EOP provides strong connection filtering and spam filtering on all inbound messages.
 Outbound spam filtering is also always enabled if you use the service for sending outbound email, thereby helping to protect organizations using the service and their intended recipients.

 Customize anti-spam policies

-Spam filtering is automatically enabled for all inbound and outbound email messages processed by EOP.
-Spam filtering cannot be completely disabled, but certain company-wide settings can be modified by editing your default anti-spam policies.
-For greater granularity, you can also create custom content filter policies and apply them to specified users, groups, or domains in your organization.
+Spam filtering is automatically enabled for all inbound and outbound email messages that are processed by EOP.
+You can't completely disable spam filtering, but you can modify specific company-wide settings in your default anti-spam policy.
+For greater granularity, you can also create custom anti-spam policies and apply them to specific users, groups, or domains in your organization.
 By default, custom policies take precedence over the default policy, but you can change the priority (running order) of your custom policies.

 In hybrid deployments where EOP protects on-premises mailboxes, you need to configure two mail flow rules (also known as transport rules) in your on-premises Exchange organization to detect the EOP spam filtering headers that are added to messages.
 For details, see Configure standalone EOP to deliver spam to the Junk Email folder in hybrid environments.

 The anti-spoofing technology in EOP specifically examines forgery of the From header in the message body (used to display the message sender in email clients).
 When EOP has high confidence that the From header is forged, the message is identified as spoofed.

 As of October 2018, anti-spoofing protection is available in EOP.
 Before then, anti-spoofing protection was only available in organizations with Office 365 Advanced Threat Protection (ATP).

 For more information, see Anti-spoofing protection in EOP